pedrovgs/Shot/README.md

   }
 ```

-Apply the plugin from any of the modules configured in yoru project.
-In a simple Andorid app your ``app/build.gradle`` file:
+Apply the plugin from any of the modules configured in your project.
+In a simple Android app your ``app/build.gradle`` file:

 ```groovy
 apply plugin: 'shot'